Ex-PM Manmohan Singh's condition stable, improving

-New Delhi, Oct 15: The condition of former Prime Minister Manmohan Singh, who is admitted to AIIMS, is stable and improving, a hospital official said on Friday.
+New Delhi, Oct 15 : The condition of former prime minister Manmohan Singh, who is admitted at AIIMS, is stable and improving, a hospital official said on Friday.

+The Congress also said that Singh is "better than yesterday" and asserted that any unfounded speculation is unnecessary and in bad taste.

+"This is to inform that Dr Manmohan Singh ji is doing fine.
+He is better than yesterday.
+Let's all wish him a speedy recovery," All India Congress Committee Secretary Pranav Jha tweeted.

 Singh was admitted to the All India Institute of Medical Sciences (AIIMS) here on Wednesday evening after he complained of weakness following fever.